AndersSchmidtHansen/Weaver/README.md

 - Compile **Coffeescript** to **Javascript**
 - Compile **SLIM** to **HTML**
 - Handle creating Polymer elements in a very easy and clean way
+- Synchronize and live-reload across multiple browsers and devices through BrowserSync

 Weaver leverages the following technologies and methodologies: